mosaadmahmoud19/Jumia-Clone-/README.md

-•ITI Graduation E-commerce Project that sells clothes,shoes and accessories which is made using Angular 17
+•ITI Graduation Jumia Clone Website is a specialized online marketplace catering to fashion enthusiasts with a diverse range of clothing, footwear, and accessories.

 Features